linuxscout/tashaphyne/README.md

 **Tashaphyne**: Arabic Light Stemmer تاشفين: التجذيع الخفيف للنصوص العربية

 **Tashaphyne** is an Arabic light stemmer and segmentor.
-It mainly supports light stemming (removing prefixes and suffixes) and give all possible segmentations.
-It use a modified finite state Automaton which allow to generate all segmentations.
+It mainly supports light stemming (removing prefixes and suffixes) and gives all possible segmentations.
+It uses a modified finite state automaton, which allows it to generate all segmentations.

-It offers stemming and root extraction at the same time unlike Khoja stemmer, ISRI semmer, Assem stemmer, Farasa stemmer.
+It offers stemming and root extraction at the same time, unlike the Khoja stemmer, ISRI stemmer, Assem stemmer, and Farasa stemmer.

-**Tashaphyne** comes with default prefixes and suffixes, and accept the use of customized prefixes and suffixes list, which allow it to handle more aspect, and make customized stemmers without changing code.
+**Tashaphyne** comes with default prefixes and suffixes, and accepts the use of customized prefixes and suffixes lists, which allow it to handle more aspects and make customized stemmers without changing code.

-**Tashaphyne** is a python library, it's available as demo on  [Mishkal](http://tahadz.com/mishkal), choose Tools/Analysis and as source code on [Github](http://github.com/linuxscout/tashaphyne)
+**Tashaphyne** is a python library, it's available as a demo on  [Mishkal](http://tahadz.com/mishkal), choose Tools/Analysis and as source code on [Github](http://github.com/linuxscout/tashaphyne)

   Developpers:  Taha Zerrouki: http://tahadz.com
     taha dot zerrouki at gmail dot com